OSInside/kiwi/doc/source/building_images/build_simple_disk.rst

      </type>
    </preferences>

-Each `vmdisk` element can be further customized via the following optional
+Each `vmdisk` element can be further customized using optional
 attributes:

 - `controller`: The disk controller used for the VM guest (`vmdk` format